bhisaac/5eFP/5eFP-SRD.md

 ### Beguiling Influence

-You can use this feature to cast _charm person_ without verbal or somatic components once without using your pact magic feature.
+Once per game session, you can use this feature to cast _charm person_ without verbal or somatic components and without using your pact magic feature.

 ### Book of Ancient Secrets